 - One mounting PC board, with serial ports, LTC reader and generator, is controlled by the motherboard. - SAS System Hard disk: the SAS disk drive is used for storing the EVS software and the operating system.
 Neither audio nor video data is saved on this disk.
-The capacity of this drive may vary depending on market availability, but two system partitions are defined: - one system partition of 2GB for Multicam versions up to 14.XX - one system partition of the remaining disk capacity for Multicam versions from 15.00. - 1GB SDRAM (or higher) to suit the system requirements from Multicam 15.00.
-Please contact EVS support for RAMs upgrade.
-Do not use standard PC RAM modules.
+The capacity of this drive may vary depending on market availability, but two system partitions are defined: - $\circ$ one system partition of 2 GB for Multicam versions up to 14.XX. - one system partition of the remaining disk capacity for Multicam versions from 15.00.